Srinagar to Leh Route

 4. Magnetic Hill

 If you are reaching Ladakh by road, Magnetic Hill is a must to visit.
-This is place is believed to possess the magnetic power that will lead your vehicle into movement even with when the engine is not.
+People believe that this place possess the magnetic power that will lead your vehicle into movement even with when the engine is not.
 This mysterious road is famous among all the travelers who come to Ladakh, they come to Magnetic Hill trying to witness the magnetism of this place and finding their own reasons behind its unique characteristic.

 5. Hangro Loops